 Cost to Build a House in Georgia (2026)

-Average construction costs in Georgia range from $122–$225/sq ft, placing the state at 0.88× the national average.
-Adjust the calculator below for your exact specs.
+Georgia sits at 0.88× the national average — adjust the calculator below for your exact size, style, and quality.

 Estimated Build Cost in Georgia